Let us Help You find your Southwest Florida Dream Home or Condo!

 Fort Myers 55 Plus Communities

-Fort Myers Active 55 Plus Communities are extremely popular due to Fort Myers proximity to the tranquil Gulf of Mexico and relaxing beaches.
+Fort Myers Active 55 Plus Communities are extremely popular with Fort Myers proximity to the tranquil Gulf of Mexico and relaxing beaches.
 There are many retirement, active adult, and fifty five plus communities throughout the area.

 Fort Myers is very popular for people located in the Midwest who can hop on I-75 and drive right on down to Southwest Florida.
 But now, prices are rising almost everywhere, Southwest Florida's big fifty five plus community are turning out to be a solid bet for investors, owners and residents alike.
 Heritage Cove 55 plus community is one of the newest in Fort Myers